greycallesengim/pw2301/README.md

 *Testo in grassetto*

-In questa erpo collezioniamo tutti gli ezercizi fatti a lezione
+In questa repo collezioniamo tutti gli ezercizi fatti a lezione